OfficeDev/teams-toolkit/packages/sdk/CONTRIBUTING.md

 ## Prerequisites

 - Git
-- Node 10.x or higher (Node 14 is recommended)
+- Node 18 or higher (Node 18 is recommended)
+- PNPM 8 or higher

 # Building SDK

 1. Clone this repo locally. (`git clone https://github.com/OfficeDev/TeamsFx.git`)
 2. Open a terminal and move into your local copy. (`cd TeamsFx`)
-3. Because the monorepo is managed by Lerna, you need to bootstrap at the first time. (`npm run setup` or `npm install && npm run bootstrap`) All dependencies will be installed.
+3. Because the monorepo is managed by PNPM, you need to setup at the first time. (`npm run setup` or `pnpm install && npm run build` in root folder) All dependencies will be installed.
 4. Build the SDK package. (`cd packages/sdk && npm run build`)

 # Debugging SDK